Ra-Na/ocronpdf/README.md

 # ocronpdf.py

-is a python3 script that ocrs a pdf with a transparent text overlay, assuming one page-sized images per page.
+is a python3 script that ocrs a pdf with a transparent text overlay, assuming one page-sized image per page.

 It requires
 - easyocr with all dependencies